Gender dysphoria

-Gender dysphoria (GD) is the distress a person experiences due to inconsistency between their gender identitytheir personal sense of their own genderand their sex assigned at birth.
+Gender dysphoria is distress arising from the mismatch between one's gender identity and aspects of one's body, social role, and lived experience that are tied to one's assigned sex.
 The term replaced the previous diagnostic label of gender identity disorder (GID) in 2013 with the release of the diagnostic manual DSM-5.
 The condition was renamed to remove the stigma associated with the term disorder.
 The ICD-11, which does not consider it a mental disorder, uses the term gender incongruence (GI) instead of gender dysphoria, defined as a marked and persistent mismatch between gender identity and assigned sex, regardless of distress or impairment.

 Not all transgender people have gender dysphoria.
 Gender nonconformity is not the same thing as gender dysphoria and does not always lead to dysphoria or distress.
 In pre-pubertal youth, the diagnoses are gender dysphoria in childhood and gender incongruence of childhood.
 The causes of gender incongruence are unknown but a gender identity likely reflects genetic, biological, environmental, and cultural factors.

 Diagnosis can be given at any age, although gender dysphoria in children and adolescents may manifest differently than in adults.
 Complications may include anxiety, depression, and eating disorders.
-Treatment for gender dysphoria includes social transitioning and often includes hormone replacement therapy (HRT) or gender-affirming surgeries, and psychotherapy.
+Treatment for gender dysphoria includes social transitioning and often includes hormone replacement therapy (HRT) or gender-affirming surgery, and psychotherapy.

 Some researchers and transgender people argue for the declassification of the condition because they say the diagnosis pathologizes gender variance and reinforces the binary model of gender.
 However, this declassification could carry implications for healthcare accessibility, as HRT and gender-affirming surgery could be deemed cosmetic by insurance providers, as opposed to medically necessary treatment, thereby affecting coverage.